genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 ### selfServiceReset

-The `selfServiceReset` function enables the self-service reset workflow.
+The `selfServiceReset` function enables the self-service reset workflow for the user.
 In this, users authenticated with the internal auth type, can request an email to reset their password.
 This workflow requires Genesis Notify to be configured with a working email gateway.
-When a user requests a reset, an email is sent to their configured email address, with a link to a password reset page.
+When a user requests a reset, an email with a link to a password reset page is sent to their configured email address.
 This link is valid for a preconfigured timeout.

 :::note